Arriva London: History

 The depot was originally operated by Tellings-Golden Miller.
 On 31 May 2014, the garage gained route E10 from Metroline.
-It used new Alexander Dennis Enviro 200 single deckers.
+It used new Alexander Dennis Enviro200 single deckers.
 As part of a decision to consolidate all of Arriva's Transport for London routes with Arriva London, Heathrow garage was transferred from Tellings-Golden Miller on 1 January 2016.

 During December 2017, the operation of route E10 was transferred to London United.
 As a result, the depot closed soon after.

 Lee Valley (LV)

 History

-The depot is at the back of an industrial estate alongside the River Lea close to Northumberland Park.
+Lee Valley garage was at the back of an industrial estate alongside the River Lea close to Northumberland Park.
 The depot was opened in 2005 to house the Mercedes-Benz Citaro articulated buses for route 149 which were later joined by more with the conversion of route 73.

-On 15 October 2011, route W3 was transferred to this garage.

-On 28 January 2012, route 318 was transferred to this garage.
-On 25 February 2012, route 397 was transferred to this garage.
-On 3 March 2012, Arriva London commenced operating route W11.
-On 10 March 2012, route 379 was transferred to this garage.
-On 24 March 2012, routes 34, 444 and 657 were transferred to this garage.

-On 3 September 2012, routes 628, 653, 683 and 688 passed to Sullivan Buses.

-On 1 March 2014, Lee Valley garage closed with the site acquired by National Grid with operations transferred to a reopened Edmonton.
+On 1 March 2014, Lee Valley garage closed with the site acquired by National Grid with operations transferred to Edmonton garage, which reopened on the same day.